jojojoe-star/simple-web/README.md

 Project for CT870 Internet Programming

-A simple Webpage built from scratch.
+A simple fully responsive webpage built from scratch.

 Language used: HTML, CSS, Javascript.